drakonien/cccfeaturesutils/README.md

-# CCCFeaturesUtils
+# CCCExtension

-`CCCFeaturesUtils` is a VSCode extension to help automatize the development process of services for the Cloud Compentence Center's groups (iniatially developed for Features group, hence the name).
+`CCCExtension` is a VSCode extension to help automatize the development process of services for the Cloud Compentence Center.

 ## Features